Hazenbox/Nextshop/README.md

 - [Getting Started Guide](./docs/getting-started.md) - Step-by-step instructions for installation and setup
 - [API Reference](./docs/api-reference.md) - Complete API documentation for database interactions
 - [Component Reference](./docs/components.md) - Overview of available UI components and their usage

+## Troubleshooting

+### Node.js Version Issues

+If you encounter errors about Node.js version compatibility:
+1. Install the required Node.js version (18.18.0 or higher)
+2. Run `npm run reinstall` to clean and reinstall dependencies

+### Build Errors

+For Rollup or other build errors:
+1. Try `npm run clean` to remove build artifacts
+2. Run `npm run reinstall` to reinstall dependencies with legacy peer deps
+3. Check for missing or conflicting packages in the error logs

+### ESLint Errors

+1. Run `npm run lint:fix` to automatically fix most linting issues
+2. For persistent errors, check the ESLint configuration and rules

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.